 Given societal pressures, cultural norms, and beliefs that make men reluctant to seek treatment and address their mental health concerns, there is a crucial need to provide effective and easily accessible mental health treatment options.
 By providing a much greater degree of anonymity, self-directedness, autonomy in emotional disclosure, and practical tools, online mental health tools and programs such as SilverCloud Health are promising treatment options for men.

 SilverCloud Health is an evidence-based online CBT solution that empowers users to effectively manage and support their mental health through interactive tools and clinically proven programs.
-SilverCloud’s digital health and wellbeing programs offer an easily accessible online self-guided option for mental healthcare that fosters anonymity while also offering a confidential and judgment-free coached option.
+SilverCloud’s digital health and wellbeing programmes offer an easily accessible online self-guided option for mental healthcare that fosters anonymity while also offering a confidential and judgment-free coached option.
 Each program consists of a suite of online modules designed for a user’s unique mental health concerns, such as anxiety, depression, insomnia, and more.
 Users work through the modules at their own pace and time and can also be assigned an online coach who provides weekly feedback, additional encouragement, and guidance for getting the most out of the program content.
 Throughout the modules, users learn specific techniques from the CBT toolkit to solve problems and improve mental health.

 Providing better treatment options and encouraging men to seek out these treatments is not only beneficial to improving the lives of the many men secretly struggling with mental health but is necessary to prevent the devastating and deadly consequences of ignoring mental health problems.
 Learn more about SilverCloud Health’s online mental health programs for men.